alex-gutev/live_cells/README.md

 the value of the string cell.

 **NOTE**: The `errorValue` argument is a `ValueCell`, which allows the default value to be changed dynamically.
-The `cell` extension property was used in the above example to create a *constant value cell*.

 Usually, however, we want to handle the error rather than assigning a default value.
 This can be done with `Maybe` cells.
 A `Maybe` object either holds a value or an exception that was thrown while computing a value.

-A `Maybe` cell, a cell holding a `Maybe`, can easily be created from a `MutableCell` with the `maybe()` method.
+A `Maybe` cell can easily be created from a`MutableCell` with the `maybe()` method.
 The resulting `Maybe` cell is a mutable computed cell with the following behaviour:

 * Its computed value is the value of the argument cell wrapped in a `Maybe`.
 * When the cell's value is set, it sets the value of the argument cell to the value wrapped in the